tum-ei-eda/M2-ISA-R-Perf/README.md

 M2-ISA-R-Perf uses the CorePerfDSL description language as an input format.
 You can find example versions in the [CorePerfDSL-Examples](https://github.com/tum-ei-eda/CorePerfDSL-Examples) repository.

 ## Requirements
 M2-ISA-R-Perf is developted for python3.
-It uses the Trace-Generator tool as a git-submodule.

 ## First Time Setup